January 22, 2021

 - Brazilian variant.
 In early January, researchers identified a new P.1 coronavirus variant in the Amazon city of Manaus, Brazil, amid a surge of new COVID-19 cases in the area.
 The P.1 variant has at least two key mutations that may make the strain more transmissible and better able to reinfect COVID survivors, as well as potentially render vaccines less effective.

-The CDI is actively sequencing viruses from new patients with COVID-19, as well as asymptomatic team members who are virus positive following administration of vaccine.
+The CDI is actively sequencing viruses from new patients with COVID-19, as well as asymptomatic team members who are virus positive following administration of the vaccine.
 Since the start of the pandemic, the CDI has sequenced and tracked more than 800 virus variants throughout Hackensack Meridian Health.

 Will variants affect vaccine efficacy?

 “The antibodies that you’ll create within your body after being vaccinated should still be highly effective against these new variants, because the mutations within the variants do not significantly interfere with the effectiveness of all neutralizing antibodies induced by the vaccine,” says Dr. Perlin.
-“We are awaiting new research to confirm this, but there’s no evidence that the vaccines would be ineffective against the variants.”
+“We are awaiting additional research to confirm this, but there’s no evidence that the vaccines would be ineffective against the variants.”

 What should people do to stop the spread of COVID-19 variants?